 6. Nudge Regions

 Another popular reason to loop a bar or chosen bars is while experimenting with timing on MIDI or audio regions.
 Being able to “nudge” a region forward or back in time by a “grid position” like 1/16th, 1/8th, or 1/4 notes allows you to try out different starting or ending positions for the region, but in perfect sync.
 First, right-click the region inside the loop/cycle range and from the Menu, then to the “Set Nudge Value” menu, choose a value like 1/16th notes.
-You can now use key command Option and the < and > (really comma and period) to move the region or MIDI note (if you’re looping in the Piano Roll) forward or back in perfect sync.
+You can now use key command Option and the left and right arrows to move the region or MIDI note (if you’re looping in the Piano Roll) forward or back in perfect sync.